Hungary women's national field hockey team

 The Hungary women's national field hockey team represent Hungary in women's international field hockey competitions and is controlled by the Hungarian Hockey Association, the governing body for field hockey in Hungary.

 The team competes in the Women's EuroHockey Championship III, the third level of the women's European field hockey championships.
+They have qualified for the 2027 EuroHockey Championship II by finishing second in the 2026 EuroHockey Championship Qualifier II which held in Helsinki.